shlomif/my-real-person-fan-fiction/README.md

-She will give Hollywood the fat finger and start producing fan screenplays (in any conceivable format - not only the overly strict and pedantic Hollywood screenplay format) that she will sponsor out of her own pocket and depict her as the sexy, competent, bad-ass ass-kicker that she and her fans know she is rather than her traditional sheepish and recessive (but not quite) [Hermione Granger](https://harrypotter.fandom.com/wiki/Hermione_Granger) image, and these
+She will give Hollywood the fat finger and start producing fan screenplays (in any conceivable format - not only the overly strict and pedantic Hollywood screenplay format) that she will sponsor out of her own pocket.
+They will depict her as the sexy, competent, bad-ass ass-kicker that she and her fans know she is rather than her traditional sheepish and recessive (but not quite) [Hermione Granger](https://harrypotter.fandom.com/wiki/Hermione_Granger) image, and these